GetStream/awesome-saas-services/README.md

 [Trello](https://trello.com/) - Trello’s boards, lists, and cards enable you to organize and prioritize your projects in a fun, flexible and rewarding way.

+[Waffle](https://waffle.io/) - Smart and simple project management.
+Waffle is a free project management solution powered by your GitHub issues & pull requests.

 ## Image Processing

 [ImgIX](https://imgix.com/) - ImgIX optimizes and delivers images fast to grab your users’ attention & increase sales.